Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 ## Tutorial Example

-1. Deploy an OAS spec to the Dev Portal.
+1. Deploy an OAS spec that contains mocked responses to the Dev Portal.
 2. Create a service.
 3. Create a route.
 4. Enable the Mocking plugin.
 5. Enable the [CORS](/hub/kong-inc/cors/) plugin.
-6. Test the mocked response from the Dev Portal.
+6. Test the mocked response from the Dev Portal, the command line, or a tool such as Insomnia.

 Before following the steps in this tutorial, you can view a video demonstration of the Mocking plugin used in conjunction with the Dev Portal.
 See the [Service Mocking](https://www.youtube.com/watch?v=l8uKbgkK6_I)